assemihab/CPU-Scheduling-Simulators/readme.md

 #AG schduler - Modified Process scheduling simulator

 This simulator allows you to input a set of processes with the following attributes: process name, burst time, arrival time, priority, and the total number of quantums.
-Detailed project information is available in the assignment PDS document.
+Detailed project information is available in the assignment PDF document.

 ![image](images/input.JPG)